Moderate Dems demand quick passage of infrastructure bill

 Pelosi has set that sequence because her party’s progressives have worried that if the infrastructure bill is approved first, moderates unhappy with the separate $3.5 trillion measure’s cost would feel free to vote against it, causing its defeat.

-A senior House Democratic aide said the party doesn’t have enough votes to pass the infrastructure bill this month, explaining that dozens of Democrats would vote against that measure unless it comes after the House gets the Senate’s $3.5 trillion social and environmental bill.
+A senior House Democratic aide said the party doesn’t have enough votes to pass the infrastructure bill this month.
+The aide contrasted the nine moderates to the dozens of progressive Democrats who would vote against that measure unless it comes after the House gets the Senate’s $3.5 trillion social and environmental bill.

 The aide was not authorized to publicly discuss the party’s internal dynamics and spoke on condition of anonymity.

+“I am not freelancing.
+This is the consensus,” Pelosi told Democrats of her plans in a conference call this week, according to a person familiar with the private call who described it on condition of anonymity.
+The speaker added: ““The votes in the House and Senate depend on us having both bills.”

 Leaders of the Congressional Progressive Caucus, which includes nearly 100 House Democrats, say many of their members have indicated they would vote against the infrastructure bill until the expansive $3.5 trillion legislation has cleared the Senate.